kilazz/AssetPixelHand/README.md

 # AssetPixelHand
-**An advanced AI-powered tool for finding and managing duplicate and visually similar images.**
+**An AI-powered tool for finding and managing duplicate and visually similar images.**

 > **Note: This is a  Prototype**